AxonIQ/reference-guide/architecture-overview/ddd-cqrs-concepts.md

 # DDD & CQRS Concepts

-Axon is heavily based on the principles of Domain-Driven Design \(DDD\) and Command Query Responsibility Segregation.
+Axon is heavily based on the principles of Domain-Driven Design \(DDD\) and Command Query Responsibility Separation.
 While a full explanation of these concepts is beyond the scope and intent of this reference guide, we do want to provide a summary of the most important concepts in the context of an Axon application.

 ## Strategic concepts